Timeline of the United Kingdom home front during World War II

 This is a Timeline of the United Kingdom home front during World War II covering Britain 1939–45.

-For a narrative history and bibliography of the home front see United Kingdom home front during World War II, as well as history of Scotland § Second World War 1939–45 and history of Northern Ireland § Second World War.
+For a narrative history and bibliography of the home front see British home front during World War II, as well as history of Scotland § Second World War 1939–45 and history of Northern Ireland § Second World War.
 For the military story see military history of the United Kingdom during World War II for foreign affairs, diplomatic history of World War II.
-For the government see timeline of the first premiership of Winston Churchill.
+For the government see Timeline of Winston Churchill's first premiership.